Spins: In popular culture

 Someone getting or having the spins is mentioned in several books, including: Being Irish by Joseph Keefe, The Girls' Guide to Surviving a Break-Up by Delphine Hirsh, The Stranger Guide to Seattle by Paula Gilovich and Traci Vogel, Rag Man by Pete Hautman, The Tin Roof Blowdown by James Lee Burke.
 Visual depictions of the imbalance or dizziness associated with drunkenness were also featured in Mabel's Strange Predicament and other Charlie Chaplin movies.
-The cause of the spins is also described in Season 1, Episode 10 of the Netflix Original Series Marvel's Daredevil during a discussion between two main characters, Matt Murdock and Foggy Nelson, after a night of drinking.
+The cause of the spins is also described in Season 1, Episode 10 of the Netflix Original Series Daredevil during a discussion between two main characters, Matt Murdock and Foggy Nelson, after a night of drinking.
 Murdock confirms when asked by Nelson that he still gets the spins despite being blind due to disturbed equilibrium of the fluid in the inner ear.
 In the film Frances Ha, Benji tells Frances that placing one foot on the ground as she lies down on her bed will somewhat alleviate the spins.
 Later in the film, she teaches this new trick to her friend Sophie.
 The Pittsburgh rapper, Mac Miller's album K.I.D.S featured a track titled "The Spins".
 Danger Ronnie and the Spins associate this into their name and music.
 Rock musician and Korn guitarist Brian "Head" Welch references experiencing the spins during his time as an alcoholic and drug addict.
 He mentions the symptoms were particularly noticeable when laying down with his eyes closed.
 These references were made in his self-debuted album track "Flush".
 The Philadelphia band Modern Baseball make reference to the spins in their 2014 track Rock Bottom, from the album You're Gonna Miss It All.